21 Local Advertising Ideas to Grow Your Small Business

 Among the essentially free local marketing ideas on this list is to collaborate with other businesses on marketing and ad campaigns.
 For example, if you own a bakery, you could work with a local coffee shop.
 You could brew and sell the cafe’s coffee, and they can sell your pastries.

-Photographers and florists can hook up with event centers, real estate agents and mortgage lenders can collaborate, a graphic designer could work well with a local print shop, and so on.
+Photographers and florists can hook up with event centers, real estate agents and mortgage lenders can collaborate, a graphic designer would work well with a local print shop, and so on.
 Collaboration can also be as simple as referral marketing—check out our list of the best referral lead generation sources by industry.

 21. Give Back to Your Local Community